The La Florida school’s library was inaugurated by in July 2019, after a year of community involvement.

-The Francisco Morazan school is also a one-teacher school, located in the small community of La Florida which has just 134 inhabitants, most of whom work in subsistence agriculture.
-The village can be found just north of the city of Catacamas, Olancho.
+The Francisco Morazan school is a one-teacher school, located in the small community of La Florida which has just 134 inhabitants, most of whom work in subsistence agriculture.
+The village can be found north of the city of Catacamas, Olancho, three hours by horseback into the Sierra de Agalta mountains.
 Nerry Molina, who teaches the 24 students from 1st through 6th grade, says he does everything he can to promote reading.
 “I believe that students’ personalities are formed through reading, motivating them to participate responsibly in the community.”

 As there is no secondary school in the village, Nerry also informally teaches students in grades 7-9 two days a week.

 La Florida is located three hours by horseback into the mountain of Olancho, making the journey up to the village was an experience in itself!
 Bookshelves and boxes of books were strapped onto donkeys to be brought up the mountain to the school.